xueyuan818/MasterProject_YuanXue/readme.txt

 	plot_linear_relationship.py: build a linear regression model for ILI rates in control area and pilot area prior vaccination campaign and projected ILI rates in pilot area during and after vaccination period.
 	3_moving_average.py: get the result of 3 moving average of projected ILI rates and estimated ILI rate in vaccination area during and after the vaccination period. absolute_diff_relative_diff.py: two metrics to test the difference between projected ILI rates and estimated ILI rate.
 T-test to get the p-value of two ILI rates.
+Graph: file folder that contains high quality figures used in report
+	control_vs_pilot_pre.jpg: the comparison of estimated ILI rates in control areas and pilot areas prior the vaccination period estimated_vs_projected.jpg: the comparison of estimated ILI rates and projected ILI rates in pilot areas 24 week prior vaccination period and during and after the campaign slope.jpg: the linear slope of estimated ILI rates in control areas and rates in pilots prior vaccination campaign and during and after the campaign projected_estimate_during.jpg: the comparison of estimated ILI rates and projected ILI rates in pilot areas during and after the vaccination campaign.